canalplus/rx-player/doc/api/Track_Selection/disableVideoTrack.md

 Might enter in `RELOADING` state for a short period after calling this API.

-Note for multi-Period contents:

-This method will only have an effect on the [Period](../../Getting_Started/Glossary.md#period) that is currently playing.

-If you want to disable the video track for other Periods as well, you might want to call [setPreferredVideoTracks](./setPreferredVideoTracks.md) instead.
-With this method, you can globally apply a `null` video track preference - which means that you would prefer having no video track - by setting its second argument to `true`.

-More information can be found on that API's documentation.

 <div class="warning">
 This option may have no effect in <i>DirectFile</i> mode (see <a href="../Loading_a_Content.md#transport">loadVideo options</a>).